sansfontieres/hmmm/README.md

 ## Setup

 If zig is not installed, the script `get_zig.sh` takes care of it.
-Same story with `get_janet.sh` which will checkout the lattest tagged commit from the janet repository.
+Same story with `get_janet.sh` or `get_fennel.sh` which will checkout the lattest tagged commit from their repository.

 The zsh prompt comes from `prompt.zig`.
 Run `zig build -Drelease-safe` to generate the binary.